Drive to the Sahyadris

 Tamarind KTDC Easy Hotel: This is a government run property very close to the Forest Check post, the starting point of the Brahmagiri Trek.
 The rooms show age, but are well maintained and the staff is very helpful.
 Booking rooms online on KTDC website gets you a good discount as well.
 Try out the coffee, its amazing.

 Phone: +91 4935 210475, +91 944 773 9472

 Brahmagiri Trek: A short hike from the KTDC Tamarind brings you to the Forest Check post, the starting point of the trek.
-The entrance fee is exorbitant at INR’ 1,900 for a group of 1 to 5 persons.
+The entrance fee is exorbitant at INR’ 1,900 for a group of 1 to 5 persons (Do insist on a receipt).
 The trek as such is very easy with good potential for elephant sighting.
-Our trek guide allowed us into some patches of the grassland only because we were wearing jungle boots as this area is known to have many snakes around.
+We did deviate a bit from the trek route and venture into the grasslands.
+However, Jungle Boots and a bit of judgement is strongly recommended to avoid any potential encounter with snakes.
 Things to carry: Sunscreen, Drinking water and snacks.

 Please feel free to ask us any question that you may have about our time at Thirunelly.
 Also, stay tuned for details on the next leg of our road trip.